guiferviz/cheesebytes/notes/Cheese Bytes/Cave/My Own Logic Circuit Simulator.md

 ## Fundamental Logic Gate

 The Nand gate is the fundamental building block of the simulator.
-It is the only circuit that does not connect to other components internally, so its `connect` method is empty.
+It is the only component that does not connect to other components internally, so its `connect` method is empty.
 All other components will be built from Nand gates (or from other components that ultimately reduce to Nand gates).

-## Why "Circuit" and not "Component"?

-I chose to use the word "circuit" instead of "component" for the base class because "circuit" is more general.
-A circuit can be a unique, one-off design or a reusable block.
-A component usually implies a higher level of abstraction and reusability.
-In other words, every component is a circuit, but not every circuit is a component.

 # Logical Structure vs Layout